kinecosystem/kin-python/README.md

 public_key = PrivateKey.random().public_key
 balance = client.get_balance(public_key)
 ```

+In addition to the mandatory `public_key` parameter, `get_balance` has the following optional parameters:
+- `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
+See the [website documentation](https://docs.kin.org/solana#commitment) for more details.

 #### Submit a Payment
 The `submit_payment` method submits the provided payment to Agora.